 Gorleston beach, on the east coast of Norfolk, stretches for three wonderful sandy miles.
 Just down the coast from the much livelier and busier Great Yarmouth beach lies this quieter, sandier, Victorian seaside town and beach.

 From a positive angle, this beach tends to get ignored by those visiting Great Yarmouth, who seem to prefer the much busier Pleasure Beach and Pier's a few miles up the road.
-This is good news if you're looking for a beach which will be more restful and calmer.
+This is good news if you're looking for a beach which will be a little bit more restful and a bit quieter.

-And if you really want to explore Norfolk UK, then this one is a definite must for a visit.
-Move away from the hustle and bustle to the more serene and beautiful sandy child friendly and dog friendly beach, but where you can still enjoy the seaside, but also have a bit more space.
+And if you really want to explore Norfolk UK, then this beach is a definite must for a visit.
+Move away from the hustle and bustle to the more serene and beautiful sandy, child friendly and dog friendly beach, but where you can still enjoy the seaside, and also have a bit more space.

 The great thing about this particular east coast beach is that the car parking is free, which is most unusual.
 You can park at one end, near the Gorleston Pavilion Theatre and Gorleston Pier (a harbour wall), or at the middle of the beach, near the start of the cliffs.
 Either car park brings you pretty much straight onto the beach.
 And there’s so much space, you’re spoilt for choice as to where to plonk yourself!

-Norfolk has so many beaches (about 50), and Gorleston beach, being so close to the busy Great Yarmouth beach, is one of the little gems for those wanting the slightly quieter surrounds of a typical UK beach.
+Norfolk has so many beaches (about 50), and Gorleston beach is one of the little gems for those wanting the slightly quieter surrounds of a typical UK beach.
 Some of the others being Holkham, Old Hunstanton, or Wells-next-the-Sea.

-At low tide the beach has a vast expanse of hard sand, but when the tide is in, the sand does have a smattering of pebbles as per the photo.
+At low tide you'll be welcomed with a vast expanse of hard sand, but when the tide is in, the sand does have a smattering of pebbles as per the photo.
 I wouldn’t describe it as pure sand, but on the other hand, I definitely wouldn’t say it was a pebbly beach.
-No need to shoes here.
+No need for shoes here.

 If you’re thinking about your beloved pet, then yes, this is a very dog friendly beach, either exercising your dogs on the sand, or taking a gentle stroll along the promenade.